chpancrate/ocrpy_project13/docs/source/deployment.rst

 Go in home/ec2-user.

 From the git hub repository copy the following files :

 - compose.yml

 - ./nginx

+Update the file compose.yml and replace chpancrate/ocrp13-pgsql:latest by your Docker image.

 Create a .env file with the following content :